volgk/volgk.github.io/index.md

 Linux (!), of course I learned to build a working one; learned how to flash kernels with different ways; noted the similarity and the distinctions between phone Linux and PC Linux; learned to work with different
 utilities: Heimdall, Odin, SDK-utils.
 It was an interesting two months.

+# Chapter IV

+## The proper training: Hacking: the Art of Exploitation

+My path as a hacker was not very smooth (still is).
+I completed the easy tasks from hacker101 CTF but yielded to more difficult ones.
+I can found vulnerabilities, but I didn't know how to exploit them.
+So I decided to change my tactics.

+I found the book "Hacking: The art of exploitation" by Jon Erickson and began to study.
+[Here](https:// github.com/volgk/hacking-the-art-of-exploitation) is the practical part of the book, where I performed tasks and left my notes.
+But I didn't finish the book, for several reasons.

+In the book, all practice was performed on some kind of dinosaur with 32-bit OS.
+I thought it would be a challenge to learn hacking 32-bit computers in the 21st century.
+Also, I saw no problem in translating all in today's 64-bit realities.
+As it turned out after two-three chapters, I was wrong.
+Much of what is described, cannot be repeated on a conventionally modern machine since smart people have fixed it all.
+For example, I had to disable the protection against stack overflows in the compiler to simulate the vulnerability, and my exploitable code worked "as it should".

+Another problem was the critical lack of knowledge about computer memory and what goes on there.
+All these "little-endian", registers (which differ at least in name from those on 32-bit machines) and stacks drove me crazy.

+Then the problem of not knowing the C language surfaced.
+At first, it was not difficult to understand what was going on in the code.
+But as the program became more complex, I caught myself on the fact that I did not understand what I was writing and executing.

+From all of the above, a logical course of events followed: I did not succeed in much.
+If you follow my notes, you can track the exponential growth of my despair.
+I slowly realized that a lot is passing me by just because I haven't grown up to such books.
+So I admitted defeat in front of this book and started looking for something for dummies.
+I didn't delete the book repository because ... shame on me - that's why.
+And nothing motivates me to succeed like an unforgettable, publicly exposed shame.

+While reading the book, I made a list of what, in my opinion, I need or want to know.
+It included:
+	* Computer memory and how it works
+	* Programming Language C and low-level programming
+	* Algorithms and data structures
+	* Assembly and Reverse engineering
+A lot, right?
+And only to understand the damn hacking book.
+But I felt it was the right way.
+Reading books on getting smarter, who would have thought...

+## The proper training: C Programming Language

+I started with ["Programming in C: A complete introduction to the C programming language" Stephen
+G. Kochan, Third Edition](https://github.com/volgk/programming_in_C).
+And I enjoyed solving problems.
+In the beginning, they were easy, but in the end, I spend weeks solving one of them.
+I know, I know, for someone, weeks can seem a too long time for such tasks.
+Keep in mind that, most likely, you are more experienced and smarter than me, so I can do that.
+The tasks were difficult for me, but I did not give up.
+My perseverance paid off with emotion when, finally, the decision illuminates me.
+I was happy with my little victory, jumping around the house chanting "Hurray, I did it!".

+When I finished the basic course, I imagined myself a guru in C. After so much effort, it couldn't be otherwise.
+Until I came across data structures and algorithms...
+(Astonished, desperate, doomed pause) my life won't be enough to figure this shit out...

+My friend says that I don't need to know all of them, only basic ones.
+Man, these basic ones are enough to kill me!
+But there is nothing to do, I still wanted (and now want), not just to do, but to do better.
+And for this, I need to dive deeper into data structures and algorithms.
+I started with "Grokking Algorithms" by Aditya Y. Bhargava.
+[Here](https://github.com/volgk/data_structures_in_C) are the structures I tried to implement.